FahrenheitResearch/spc-outlook-tool/README.md

 **422 Error**: The tool automatically tries different data formats.
 If it still fails, that date might not be available.

 **Missing dependencies**: Make sure geopandas is installed with all its dependencies (GDAL, etc).
 Conda handles this better than pip.

+**Fire weather not showing**: Fire weather outlooks may not be available for all dates.
+They're typically issued during fire season.

+**Empty PNG/plots**: Some hazard types may not have data for the selected date.
+This is normal.

+## Data Availability

+- **Convective outlooks**: Available most days during severe weather season (March-September)
+- **Fire weather outlooks**: Primarily during fire season (varies by region)
+- **Historical data**: Goes back to 1987 for convective outlooks
+- **Real-time data**: Usually available within minutes of SPC issuance